monu114/samsung-riscv-1/README.md

 <summary><b>Task 2:</b> Task is to refer to C based and RISCV based lab videos and execute the task of compiling the C code using gcc and riscv compiler simulator</summary>
 <br>

-#  RISC-V ISA Simulation with SPIKE and Proxy Kernel (pk)
+#  RISC-V ISA Simulation with SPIKE
 This repository provides instructions for setting up and using SPIKE, a RISC-V ISA simulator, along with the Proxy Kernel (pk) for program execution.
 Follow the steps below to install the necessary tools, run simulations, and debug RISC-V programs effectively.

 ##  What is SPIKE?